ukitgroup/mass-labeling/docs/user_guide.md

 ## Introduction

 This guide shows the possibilities of the __Mass Labeling__ tool and clarifies the usage of some features.
-Although this guide is written in English, unfortunately, the application interface has Russian texts and is not available in English yet.

 ## Main function